syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 This section has briefly explained in following [link](https://help.syncfusion.com/wpf/scheduler/recurrence)

 ## Edititng Appointemnt
-Scheduler support to edit the appointment in UI by using 'AppointmentEditor' window.
+Scheduler supports to edit the appointment in UI by using 'AppointmentEditor' window.
 You can use this winow by double click on the appointment or right click on the appointment and select the edit option from the contextmenu.

 ContextMenu edit option

 ![WPF Scheduler appointment editing using contextmenu](appointments_images/appointment-edit-contextmenu.png)

 Appointment editor window

 ![WPF Scheduler appointment editor window](appointments_images/appointment-editor-window.png)

 ### Event

 #### AppointmentEditorOpening
-Scheduler notifies by  [AppointmentEditorOpening]() when open the appointment editor to edit the event.
+Scheduler notifies by  [AppointmentEditorOpening](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~AppointmentEditorOpening_EV.html) when open the appointment editor to edit the event.
 [AppointmentEditorOpeningEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.AppointmentEditorOpeningEventArgs.html) has following members which provides information for `AppointmentEditorOpening` event.

 [Action](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.AppointmentEditorOpeningEventArgs~Action.html) - Get the action(add or delete or edit) for the selected appointment.